Berg0162/Simcline-V2/README.md

 <i>The test programs (FTMS Client, FTMS Server and FTMS-Zwift-Bridge) are only using Serial Monitor (screen output) to show what is happening!</i><br>
 ```
 Please write down the MAC/Device Addresses of a) your Bluetooth Smart FTMS trainer and b) your Desktop/Laptop with Zwift.
-These are presented in the Serial Monitor log file when running the Client and Server test code.
+These are presented in the Serial Monitor log file when running the MITM test code.
 ```
 <b>Use the code for reconnaissance and testing!</b><br>
 Please follow <b>ALWAYS</b> the different usage instructions at the first part of the respective program codes!